DevMountain/vue-afternoon/README.md

 ## Black Diamond

 If you finish this project early, here is what you should do next:
-1. Make your battle bot's health and attack editable.
+1. Make your battle bot's health and attack values editable.
-2. Write an algorithm to decide the battle winner, no longer random.
+2. Write an algorithm to decide the battle winner instead of it being random.
 3. Use a little CSS and make your app look good.
 4. Figure out how to use vue-router to replace your fake routes.